web3/web3.js/docs/docs/guides/getting_started/introduction.md

 - [**Web3 RPC Methods:**](/api/web3/namespace/rpcMethods) functions for making RPC requests to Ethereum using a given provider

-## Advantages over other libraries
+## Advantages Over Other Libraries

 - **Extensive Documentation and Community**: Web3.js is one of the most established Ethereum libraries, which means it benefits from extensive documentation and a large, active community.
 Web3.js is widely adopted and has been thoroughly tested in various production environments, and is compatible with a broad range of other tools and services in the Ethereum ecosystem.